-At the graduate level, the department offers the M.S.
-Degree in Clinical/Counseling or Industrial/Organizational Psychology.
+At the graduate level, the department offers the M.S. degree in Clinical/Counseling or Industrial/Organizational Psychology.
 Graduates are prepared to perform services in mental health settings, businesses, community colleges, government or industries, which require graduate training in psychology at the subdoctoral level.

-The department also offers programs leading to the M.Ed. and Ed.S. degrees in a major in school counseling and the Ed.S. degree with a major in school psychology.
+The department also offers programs leading to the M.Ed. and Ed.S. degrees with a major in school counseling and the Ed.S. degree with a major in school psychology.
 These programs train and endorse students specifically for employment in the public school setting.
 Students in these programs are required to satisfy all Georgia Professional Standards Commission requirements for certification as a component part of the degree programs.
 These programs are approved by the Georgia Professional Standards Commission and the College of Education is accredited by the National Council For Accreditation of Teacher Education (NCATE).
 The Ed.S. program with a major in school psychology is also approved by the National Association of School Psychologists (NASP).

 Department faculty instruct courses and serve on doctoral committees for students enrolled in the College of Education doctoral programs.
-An endorsement program leading to certification as Director of Pupil Personnel Services is also offered.
 All department faculty hold the doctorate.
 Information concerning these programs, their admission requirements (which differ by degree program), continuing education, and other services offered by the department can be obtained by contacting the department.